 that the Met's deficit was approaching $40 million; three weeks later, Campbell "resigned under pressure

 ."
-Since then, Met President and CEO Daniel Weiss has been working to get the museum back on firm financial footing.
+Since 2016, Met President and CEO Daniel Weiss has been working to get the museum back on firm financial footing.

 According to the Times, the Met estimates that it will bring in an annual $49 million -- nothing to scoff at, but also only a $6 million increase over what admissions fees currently provide.
 Six million is not a lot in the Met's approximately $305 million